pantelis/turtlebot-maze/README.md

 ### Local Setup

-If you do not want to use Docker, you can directly clone this package to a ROS 2 workspace and build it provided you have the necessary dependencies.
+If you do not want to use Docker, you can directly clone this package to a Colcon workspace and build it provided you have the necessary dependencies.
-As long as you can run the examples in the [Nav2 Minimal TurtleBot Simulation repo](https://github.com/ros-navigation/nav2_minimal_turtlebot_simulation), you should be in good shape.
+As long as you can run the examples in the [TurtleBot3 manual](https://emanual.robotis.com/docs/en/platform/turtlebot3/overview/#overview), you should be in good shape.

-First, make a ROS 2 workspace and clone this repo there:
+First, make a Colcon workspace and clone this repo there:

 ```
-mkdir -p turtlebot_ws/src
+mkdir -p turtlebot3_ws/src
-cd turtlebot_ws/src
+cd turtlebot3_ws/src
 git clone https://github.com/sea-bass/turtlebot3_behavior_demos.git
 ```